Simple and tight device-independent security proofs: Randomness expansion

-Finally, completeness of the protocol follows directly from completeness of the entropy accumulation protocol, Protocol~\ref{pro:randomness_generation}, as stated in Lemma~\ref{lem:ea_completeness}. \end{proof}
+Finally, completeness of the protocol follows directly from completeness of the entropy accumulation protocol, Protocol~\ref{pro:randomness_generation}, as stated in Lemma~\ref{lem:ea_completeness}, and the verifier's input sampling procedure, described in Lemma~\ref{lem:generate-inputs}. \end{proof}

-Assuming a choice $\delta=\gamma$, the number of random bits required in the protocol scales linearly, roughly as $\sim 3\gamma n$.
-For $\gamma\to 0$ the values of $\eta_{opt}$ plotted in Figure~\ref{fig:eta_rates} give a good idea of the rate of randomness expansion that can be achieved from Protocol~\ref{pro:randomness_expansion} for different choices of the security parameters.
-The rate is to be compared to the optimal rate that was shown achievable for randomness expansion in the case of \emph{classical} adversaries only in~\cite{pironio2010random} (Figure~2; see also~\cite{pironio2013security}).
-In the range of small constant $\gamma>0$ we obtain essentially the same rate, but our result holds against \emph{quantum} adversaries.
+Assuming a choice $\delta=\gamma$, the number of random bits required in the protocol scales linearly, roughly as~$\sim 9\gamma n$.

+For $\gamma\to 1$, which corresponds to randomness generation (also called randomness certification, i.e. the guarantee of ``fresh'' randomness independent of the inputs) the values of $\eta_{opt}$ plotted in Figure~\ref{fig:eta_rates} give a good idea of the rate of randomness generation that can be achieved from Protocol~\ref{pro:randomness_expansion} for different choices of the security parameters.
+The rate is to be compared to the rate that was shown achievable for randomness expansion in the case of \emph{classical} adversaries only in~\cite{pironio2010random} (Figure~2; see also~\cite{pironio2013security}).
+Our result, in contrast, holds against \emph{quantum} adversaries.
 The rate is much better than the ones obtained in~\cite{vazirani2012certifiable,miller2014robust}.

+For randomness expansion one would select a small value of $\gamma$.
+If $\gamma$ is a small constant then Theorem~\ref{thm:expansion} guarantees a constant expansion factor.
+One may wish to go further, by selecting a $\gamma$ that scales sub-linearly, polynomially or even poly-logarithmically, in the number of rounds (e.g., to achieve exponential expansion).
+It is possible to adapt our results to guarantee a linear production of randomness even for such parameters by suitably adapting Protocol 3 so that rounds are grouped in blocks, as in the modification of the entropy accumulation protocol described in Appendix~\ref{sec:better_rate}.